top of page

 There is speculative interest in the bells.
 Agents, grasping the discovery’s veracity, see profit in helping find new owners for the church and bells—but their clients’ motives are very different from our own.

 In 2024, continual trawl through international academics in medieval history, trying to find objective appraisal of our discovery, led to a senior US academic with sympathy for our predicament.
 The professor of history read the report but declined his critique.
 It was a familiar story.
-We asked, as an alternative, not to cast judgement on the conclusion, but at least comment on the quality of the investigation as he might review a thesis on a subject in his general field, but not his specific subject.
+We asked, as an alternative, not to cast judgement on the conclusion but at least comment on the quality of the investigation, as he might review a thesis on a subject in his general field but not his specific subject.
 He declared he would not involve himself with non-academics concerning an ‘academic subject’, particularly a reveal that would associate his name.
 He could not be seen to validate what his fellow academics had failed to find.
 He would not compromise his position amongst competing colleagues within his prestigious college.
-Even an offer of a share in the discovery for his engagement was no inducement; ‘Academics live in a world not governed by greed—only status and conceit.’
+Even an offer of a share in the discovery for his engagement was no inducement; "Academics live in a world not governed by greed—only status and conceit."

 Consequently, over the following weeks, we received international phone calls regarding acquiring the church and bells.
 However, the speculative enquiries were more about obtaining the bells than development of the church, or promoting our find.

 We posed the question, how would the enquirers or new owners resolve authentication?
-It was candidly put before us, collector/dealer clients would resolve the issue, able to pay or coerce authentication, with legitimacy of the find guaranteed by the completeness of our investigation.
+It was candidly put before us, collector/dealer clients would easily resolve the issue, able to pay or coerce authentication, with legitimacy of the find guaranteed by the completeness of our investigation.

 bottom of page